-To this end, the routing protocols proposed in U-L2N SHOULD support a variety of different devices without compromising the operability and energy efficiency of the network.
+To mandate fully interoperable implementations, the routing protocol(s) proposed in U-LLN MUST support different devices and underlying technologies without compromising the operability and energy efficiency of the network.

 4.6.
-Support of multi and groupcast
+Support of multicast and implementation of groupcast

-Some urban sensing systems require low-level addressing of a group of nodes in the same subnet without any prior creation of multicast groups, simply carrying a list of recipients in the subnet [draft-brandt-rl2n-home-routing-reqs-01].
+Some urban sensing systems require low-level addressing of a group of nodes in the same subnet without any prior creation of multicast groups, simply carrying a list of recipients in the subnet [draft-brandt-roll-home-routing-reqs-01].

-To this end, the routing protocol MUST support multicast, where the routing protocol MUST provide the ability to route a packet towards a single field device (unicast) or a set of devices, which explicitly (multicast) or implicitly (groupcast) belong to the same group/cast.
-Note that if groups correspond to a geographical area, groupcast is synonymous to geocast.
+To this end, the routing protocol(s) MUST support multicast, where the routing protocol(s) MUST provide the ability to forward a packet towards a single field device (unicast) or a set of devices explicitly belonging to the same group/cast (multicast).
+Routing protocols activated in urban sensor networks must be able to support unicast